pydio/pydio-doc-admin-guide/1_installation_guides/07_run_behind_a_proxy.md

 _In this section, we introduce some examples configuration to run Pydio Cells behind a proxy._

-For the time being, we only cover Apache.

 ## Using Apache as a reverse proxy